 It would be a safe bet to assume that John knew Simon Peter better than anyone else in the Bible, other than the Lord Himself.
 John was acquainted with Peter going all the way back to what country folks would call the young man's hell raisin' days, so he probably knew a thing or two about the old boy and his ways.
 But, if I was a betting man, I'm inclined to think that John did not learn the truth about this particular matter until much later in their relationship.
 More than likely, Peter only shared this truth with his lifelong friend John when the two were alone, possibly sitting around a fire on a dark night along a lonely shoreline or forest near the Aegean Sea.
 I'm talking about one of those times when a man has something gnawing at his conscience that is hurting him so bad that he just has to talk with a trusted friend and get it off his chest.
 Regardless of where and when, John knew about it and the Holy Ghost made sure the matter was included in the Gospel according to John.

 As for the second question, knowing about this doctrinal truth from the Gospel according to John benefits your personal studies of the Holy Bible.
 It provides a backstory insight into the life of Simon Peter that can help the reader correctly discern an answer to these three important questions in the Gospel accounts:

-One.
-What did the Lord Jesus Christ mean when he told Peter?:
+One - What did the Lord Jesus Christ mean when he told Peter this?:

 (Luke 22:31-32 KJV)